dima-brook/w3f_application/elrond_bridge.md

 ```rust
 L = Vec<(TotalTxFee, [Validators; T])>
 ```
-and will send it to the pallet once in an epoch.
+and will send it to the pallet once in an epoch for proper awarding the validators according to the results of their performance.
+Only the validators, who were the first to respond and appeared in the BFT treshold will get their transaction reward.

 To allow reasonable time for a validator, the grace period for locking the minimum amount will be 7 epochs since the notification.
 If a validator does not increase the required stake it will be suspended from the validators pool.